golang-leipzig/golang-leipzig.github.io/content/posts/meetup-59-wrapup.md

 agents, and combined with *permission fatigue* this can lead to fatal security incidents (and mind you, [your agents will turn against you](https://yoloai.dev/posts/ai-agent-threat-landscape/)).

-Even more surprising: the isolation and virtualization technology had a very productive past decade (and more; docker started to appear in [2013](https://www.youtube.com/watch?v=wW9CAH9nSLs)) so we are in a good position to isolate user processes - yet, most agents running on people's machines may run with full system access (due to increased utility).
+Even more surprising: the areas of process isolation and virtualization had a very productive past decade (and more; docker appeared in [2013](https://www.youtube.com/watch?v=wW9CAH9nSLs)) so we are in a good position to run processes securely in userspace - yet, most agents running on people's machines may run with full system access (due to increased utility).

 The yoloAI tool acts like a **secure wrapper around your agent**.
 Depending on